---

 }

-You can also check out the guide for installing the SDK with the CLI flag --import or limited-server-tracing.
+You can also check out the guide for installing the SDK with the [CLI flag `--import`](https://docs.sentry.io/platforms/javascript/guides/nuxt/install/cli-import.md) or [limited-server-tracing](https://docs.sentry.io/platforms/javascript/guides/nuxt/install/limited-server-tracing.md).

-Enable the dynamic import() by setting autoInjectServerSentry:
+Enable the dynamic `import()` by setting `autoInjectServerSentry`:

 export default defineNuxtConfig({